jrayl/jrayl.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD Candidate in Economics and NSF Graduate Research Fellow at Northwestern University in the field of Energy and Environmental Economics.
-Previously I worked at the Energy Policy Institute of UChicago and studied Environmental Analysis at Pomona College.
+I am a fourth year PhD Candidate in Economics and NSF Graduate Research Fellow at Northwestern University in Energy and Environmental Economics, and Public Economics.
+My research focuses on efficiency and equity in energy and environmental policy.

 Email: [johannarayl@u.northwestern.edu](mailto:johannarayl@u.northwestern.edu)